jyllandteodosio/download-platform/wp-content/plugins/wps-hide-login/readme.txt

 == Description ==

-*WPS Hide Login* is a very light plugin that lets you easily and safely change the url of the login form to anything you want.
+*WPS Hide Login* is a very light plugin that lets you easily and safely change the url of the login form page to anything you want.
 It doesn’t literally rename or change files in core, nor does it add rewrite rules.
 It simply intercepts page requests and works on any WordPress website.
 The wp-admin directory and wp-login.php page become inaccessible, so you should bookmark or remember the url.
 Deactivating this plugin brings your site back exactly to the state it was before.

 = Compatibility =

 Requires WordPress 4.1 or higher.
 All login related things such as the registration form, lost password form, login widget and expired sessions just keep working.

-It’s also compatible with any plugin that hooks in the login form, including
+It’s also compatible with any plugin that hooks in the login form, including:

 * BuddyPress,
 * bbPress,
 * Limit Login Attempts,
 * and User Switching.

-Obviously it doesn’t work with plugins that *hardcoded* wp-login.php.
+Obviously it doesn’t work with plugins or themes that *hardcoded* wp-login.php.

 Works with multisite, but not tested with subdomains.
 Activating it for a network allows you to set a networkwide default.
 Individual sites can still rename their login page to something else.